Loading...

 Lab Openings

-Prospective PhD students: Our lab has openings for upto three PhD students (beginning Fall 2025) in two areas: (1) data science and AI for acoustics, hearing health, or audio-related applications, and (2) AR/VR interaction design.
-Please see our relevant research topics.
-If you believe you fit any of these areas, apply to the UMich CSE PhD program and email Prof. DJ at profdj [at] umich [dot] edu with: (1) a brief description of yourself and your skillset, supported by relevant prior experience, (2) examples of projects you'd like to pursue in your PhD, and (3) your CV.
+Prospective PhD students: Our lab has openings for upto three PhD students (beginning Fall 2025) in two areas, (1) data science and AI for acoustics and/or hearing health and (2) AR/VR interaction design, both to push the field of auditory intelligence.
+Please see our research focus.
+If you believe you are the right fit, apply to the UMich CSE PhD program and email Prof. DJ at profdj [at] umich [dot] edu with: (1) a brief description of yourself and your skillset, supported by relevant prior experience, (2) some examples of projects you'd like to pursue in your PhD, and (3) your CV.
 We look forward to hearing from you!

-Undergraduates/Masters students: Please complete this online intake form and we will get back to you if we have openings.
+Undergraduates/Masters students: Please complete this online intake form and we will get back to you when we have openings.

-Potential PostDocs: Our lab is recruiting one PostDoc with flexible starting date from Jan to Sep 2025.
+Potential postdocs: We are recruiting a postdoc in the area of sound accessibility with starting date of your choice in 2025.
 If interested, please email Prof. DJ with your research interests, a draft of your dissertation (an early writeup is fine), and your CV.
+Official posting coming soon!